- View as map

 The Victorian walled garden has been restored under the Great Gardens of Ireland Restoration Scheme.
 Vegetables and Fruits in season are supplied to the house from the organic market garden.

 Enniscoe manor house is surrounded by mature woodland, through which paths run to the Lough Conn offering guests the ideal opportunity to enjoy local flora and fauna.
 The family portraits, antique furniture, open fires, good food and wine all contribute to the pleasant and relaxed atmosphere.
-The six guest bedrooms, all with private bathrooms, are luxurious and spacious and some offer wonderful views of the lake and parkland.
+The six guest bedrooms, all with private bathrooms are luxurious, spacious and some offer wonderful views of the lake and parkland.

 One can wander around the Victorian walled garden and grounds, or take a boat out and try some fishing on Lough Conn.
 You can learn about the local culture and traditions of Mayo by visiting the museum and the family history centre on the estate.
 Enniscoe is in close proximity to golf courses and clubs in Carne, Enniscrone and Ballina.
 Enniscoe is also an ideal base from which to go hiking, cycling and horse riding, or to discover the rich heritage of the region.